 “Wow, Mike.
 I’m in awe!
 What an incredible tip.
 But… how do I sign up for this card…?”

 That’s the easiest part.
-You can just click this big, sleek, blue button.
-Isn't it pretty? 👇
+You can simply click that big, sleek, blue card if you just scroll up a bit ☝️

 If you’re approved for the card using our link above, we’ll even get a cut from Capital One, which helps us continue bringing you this wonderful newsletter every day.